PGS and PGD with IVF Overview

-PGD can help couples not only select the gender of their child but the process can also assist couples who could potentially transmit a sex-linked genetic disease (disease carried on the sex chromosome) to their children.
+PGS (pre-implantation genetic screening) can help couples not only select the gender of their child but also can determine if an embryo contains the normal number of chromosomes seen in humans.
+PGS also can improve the implantation rates of embryos transferred by screening them beforehand to determine if there is the correct number of chromosomes (46, XX for female and 46, XY for a male).
+On the other hand, PGD (pre-implantation genetic diagnosis) can identify particular genetic diseases that a person may carry while also assisting couples who could potentially transmit a sex-linked genetic disease (a disease carried on the sex chromosome) to their children.
 For example, hemophilia can only be transferred from an affected mother to her son.

 Chromosome aneuploidies, defined as the gain or loss of an entire chromosome, contribute to the vast majority (approximately 70%) of pregnancy losses in both natural and IVF conceptions.
 PGS can identify embryos that are euploid (normal number of chromosomes).
 Pregnancy rates are extremely low when aneuploid embryos are transferred.
 Lastly, aneuploidy rates are higher in oocytes and embryos from women in their forties as they near the end of their reproductive life spans.

 With PGS, the first step is to gather mature eggs from the woman’s ovaries so that they can be fertilized in the laboratory using in-vitro fertilization (IVF).
 IVF generally requires the woman to take fertility medications in order to stimulate the ovaries to produce an adequate number of eggs that are then retrieved during a small surgical procedure under ultrasound guidance.
 The mature eggs are then fertilized with the partner’s sperm in the laboratory.
 Women undergoing IVF with PGS may utilize their own eggs, donor eggs, their partner’s sperm or lastly sperm from a sperm donor.